seatsio/seatsio.github.io/docs/Getting Started/getting-started-quick-tutorial/tutorial-book-selected-seats.md

 await client.events.book('eventKey', ['A-3', 'A-5', 'A-7']);
 ```
 ## When should I book?
-The answer is simple and complex at the same time: &quot;whenever is appropriate in your sales flow&quot;.
+The answer is simple and complex at the same time: "whenever is appropriate in your sales flow".

 For example, you could call the seats.io API to book seats right before you collect their payment.
 Or you could pre-book some seats for VIPs before you even open up ticket sales.